 - Don’t just leave the keys on the kitchen table, unless the landlord tells you that’s what you should do.

 - Some landlords argue you have not fully vacated the unit until you return the keys.
 So return the keys in a way that you can later prove the date and time it was done.

 - Tell the landlord when you have actually gotten everything out.

 - Don’t assume the landlord will come by and check.
 Don’t assume the neighbors will tell the landlord you’ve left.
 Contact the landlord personally, and state clearly the date and time that you in fact vacated the unit.

 - Leave a Forwarding Address.

-- Make sure the landlord know where to send your deposit refund, or where to contact you if there are other problems.
+- Make sure the landlord knows where to send your deposit refund, or where to contact you if there are other problems.
 Give a new address, and phone number.

 - If you don’t want the landlord to know your new address, give the landlord a Post Office Box, or the address of a friend or family member who will receive mail for you.
 Just make sure that person really will tell you if something comes for you.

 - If you expect problems getting the security deposit back, take lots of pictures of the unit before you leave.
 For more information about getting your deposit back, read this article.

 - Take Pictures.
 If you expect problems getting the security deposit back, take lots of pictures of the unit before you leave.
 For more information about getting your deposit back, read this article.

 If you can do all of these things, you probably won’t have any difficulties with the landlord.
 Yes, it is extra work.
 But it will help you avoid a lot of trouble and headaches later.